MelisAnaturk/dementia_risk_score/README.md

 Similarly, ```extract_prescriptions_from_primary_care.py``` mines the database containing prescription records (i.e. ```gp_scripts.csv```).
 The list of read codes for each disease/medication class of interest was created using [all_lkps_maps_v2](https://biobank.ndph.ox.ac.uk/showcase/refer.cgi?id=592), with the final list contained in ```read_codes.csv```.

 ### 2.2 Self-report prescription data
 To identify individuals taking hormone replacement therapies (HRTs), anti-hypertensive medications and other treatments of interest, we have grouped all of the drugs recorded in [data-field 20003](https://biobank.ndph.ox.ac.uk/showcase/field.cgi?id=20003) according to their ATC codes [Wu et al. 2019, Supplementary Figure 1].
-The file ```Wu_et_al._ATC_med_codes.xlsx``` contains our classifications for HRT and other medications.

 ## 3. Main analysis
 The main analysis is performed using a series of R scripts.
 A brief description of each script is provided below: